antarctica/icebox/README.md

 - Record sea ice observations with coordinates
 - Track meteorological data (temperature, wind, cloud cover)
 - Document ice conditions and concentrations
-- Analyze and filter observation data
+- Analyse and filter observation data
 - Export data in CSV and ASPECT formats
 - Import bulk observations from CSV files

-Originally developed by the Australian Antarctic Division, this is a ground-up rewrite using modern web technologies while preserving all original functionality.
+Originally developed by the Australian Antarctic Division (AAD), this is a refactoring using modern web technologies while preserving all original functionality.

 ## Quick Start